theajr/react-with-nodemon/README.md

 npm publish
 ```

 ✅ Done!
-You have published your application successfully! 👏💥🎉
+You have published your package successfully! 👏💥🎉

 ## Limitations